 Anaerobic Coffee 101 with Los Piños Farm

-The Corales Family has been producing organic coffee since 1986 (talk about dedication!) with a focus on ecological sustainability.
-Using heirloom cultivation methods and organic materials produced exclusively on their farm, the coffee the Corales family harvests year in and year out is certainly a labor of love.
+The Corales Family has been producing organic coffee since 1986 (talk about dedication) with a focus on ecological sustainability.
+Using heirloom as well as cutting-edge cultivation and processing methods utilizing organic materials produced exclusively on their farm, the coffee they harvest is certainly a labor of love.
 It’s also a commitment to excellence, something we champion as well.
-In their own words,
+In their own words:

 "We have managed to convey the message that coffee production is an art, which must be worked with dedication, thinking about our nature, our community, and our consumers.
 Coffee is part of our lives and it has become the way we can express to the world our effort, respect, and solidarity as a family."